 The debtor will be advised to seek further money advice and may consider alternative debt management or debt relief options such as bankruptcy or a protected trust deed.
 The DAS Register will be updated with the notice of rejection.
 At this time you will be able to consider whether further enforcement action to recover debts is appropriate.
 The terms and conditions under which the debt was originally provided continue to apply.

-If you disagree with the decision made on a DPP by the DAS Administrator you do have the right to appeal.
+If you disagree with the decision made on a DPP by the DAS Administrator you have the right to request a review of the DAS Administrator's decision.
+If you disagree with the review decision you may appeal to a sheriff on a point of law.

 A DPP reaches completion at the end of the agreed period of the DPP.
 This will be when the debtor makes all the payments as agreed, or has made a lump sum payment equal to the sum of all outstanding payments.
 The debt in the DPP will have been paid in full, minus the fees paid to the DAS Administrator and the payments distributor.
 The payments distributor will write to notify you that the DPP has completed.